morhilai/ravendb-jvm-tutorials/README.md

 # RavenDB Hospital Tutorial
 RavenDB is an open-source NoSQL document store database.
-It is fully transactional, multi-platform, and high availability.
+It is fully transactional, multi-platform, and highly available.
 It supports clients for a variety of programming languages, including Java.
 RavenDB is very easy to administer and deploy.
-The following is an introduction to RavenDB, and an overview of the Client API.
-As an example, we will be looking at a demo hospital management application built on the Java client.
+The following tutorial is an introduction to RavenDB and an overview of the Client API.
+We will be looking at a demo hospital management application built on the Java client.

+The front end of this application was built using [Vaadin](https://vaadin.com/), an open-source platform for building web applications in java.

 Contents:
 * [How to Install RavenDB Community Edition](./README.md#how-to-install-ravendb-community-edition)